 2:3 But not even Titus, who was with me, though he was a Greek, was compelled to be circumcised.
 2:4 But it was because of the false brethren secretly brought in, who had sneaked in to spy out our liberty which we have in Christ Jesus, in order to bring us into bondage.
 2:5 But we did not yield in subjection to them for even an hour, so that the truth of the gospel would remain with you.

-Paul went to Jerusalem to seek the approval from the church headquarters for the message he preached, but eventually God made his message to stand and dominate the New Testament, apart from the gospels.
-The writings of James, Peter and John, while still inspired, are much smaller and were ‘relegated’ to the back of the New Testament.
+Paul went to Jerusalem to seek approval from the church headquarters for the message he preached, but eventually, God made his message stand and substantially dominate the New Testament.
+The writings of James, Peter, and John, while still inspired, are much smaller and were ‘relegated’ to the back of the New Testament.

-The “false brethren” (2:4) were Christians, equivalent to the Christians in Galatia that “are disturbing you and want to distort the gospel of Christ” (1:7).
+The “false brethren” (Gal 2:4) were Christians.
+They are the same or similar to the Christians in Galatia that “are disturbing you and want to distort the gospel of Christ” (Gal 1:7).

-They were trying to bring their fellow Christians “into bondage” (2:4).
-Paul and Barnabas took Titus—an uncircumcised Gentile Christian—along with them on their visit to the church leaders in Jerusalem, probably as an example of the work they are doing amongst the Gentiles.
-The church leaders, namely James, Peter and John (2:9), accepted Titus, and did not ask for him to be circumcised (2:3).
-The mention of Titus, that was not compelled to be circumcised, in the same context as “bondage” and “liberty”, implies that the bondage had to do with circumcision.
+Paul and Barnabas took Titus—an uncircumcised Gentile Christian—along with them on their visit to the church leaders in Jerusalem, probably as an example of the work they are doing among the Gentiles.
+The church leaders, namely James, Peter and John (Gal 2:9), accepted Titus and did not ask for him to be circumcised (Gal 2:3).
+The mention of Titus, that was not compelled to be circumcised, in the same context as “bondage” and “liberty,” implies that the bondage had to do with circumcision.

-The fact that this incident in Jerusalem is so pertinently mentioned in the letter to the Galatians implies that the distorted gospel in Galatia also compelled Gentiles to be circumcised, and that Paul mentions this incident to justify the “liberty which we have in Christ Jesus” (2:4), namely that Gentiles, like Titus, did not have to be circumcised (2:3; compare Acts 15:19-20).
-This will be confirmed later in the letter, where we will read that some people were trying to compel the Galatians to be circumcised (6:12).
+The fact that this incident in Jerusalem is so pertinently mentioned in the letter to the Galatians implies that the distorted gospel in Galatia also compelled Gentiles to be circumcised and that Paul mentions this incident to justify the “liberty which we have in Christ Jesus” (Gal 2:4), namely that Gentiles, like Titus, did not have to be circumcised (Gal 2:3; compare to Acts 15:19-20).
+This will be confirmed later in the letter, where we will read that some people were trying to compel the Galatians to be circumcised (Gal 6:12).

 Secondly, that God “entrusted (him) with the gospel to the uncircumcised (the Gentiles)”, which by implication gives him the right to dictate what Gentile Christians must do and not do.

-Thirdly, that the church leaders in Jerusalem accepted his calling and message as from God (2:9).
+Thirdly, that the church leaders in Jerusalem accepted his calling and message as from God (Gal 2:9).

-The uncircumcised – In 1:16 and 2:2 Paul refers to his calling to preach the gospel to the Gentiles, but in 2:7 he says his calling was to preached to the “uncircumcised”.
-Gentiles were allowed to join Judaism through circumcision.
-Then they would form part of the “circumcised” (2:7).
+In Gal 1:16 and 2:2, Paul refers to his calling to preach the gospel to the Gentiles, but in Gal 2:7 he says his calling was to preach to the “uncircumcised.”
+Gentiles were always allowed to join Judaism through circumcision.
+Then they would become part of the “circumcised” (2:7).
 The “uncircumcised” therefore refers to the uncircumcised Gentiles.